 The Glazer Children’s Museum has many volunteer opportunities available for teens, adults and groups.
 Volunteers interact, teach, and inspire museum visitors.
 It is through a volunteer’s graciously donated time and talents, that we can better meet our mission – to create learning environments where children play, discover, and connect to the world around them to develop as lifelong learners and leaders.

 We are always looking for energetic individuals to help us bring the Glazer Children’s Museum to life.
 Volunteers of all abilities, interests, and schedules are needed.
+All volunteer candidates are subject to criminal background checks.

 Volunteer Commitments Levels: